tcatm/l3roamd/README.md

 Intercom packets are UDP-packets that can be interchanged using the node-client-IP or the multicast-address as destination.

-There are three packet types used by l3roamd:
+There are four packet types used by l3roamd:

 - SEEK,
 - CLAIM,
 - INFO
+- ACK

-SEEK are usually sent as multicast while CLAIM and INFO are sent as unicast.
+SEEK are usually sent as multicast while CLAIM, INFO and ACK are sent as unicast.

 ## Addresses